October 27, 2022

-With flight times of around six hours, the Cape Verde Islands slightly stretch the short-haul definition.
-But this exotic archipelago off the western coast of Africa is practically in the same time zone as the UK, so there’s no jet lag.
+With flight times of around six hours, the Cape Verde islands slightly stretch the definition of short-haul.
+But this exotic archipelago off the western coast of Africa is practically in the same time zone as the UK, so you can holiday without the jet lag.

 There are volcanoes, and then there are Lanzarote’s volcanoes.
 At least 300 volcanic peaks dot this Canary Island, with most of the island covered in colourful tones of solidified lava.
 You’ll even find restaurants using volcanic heat to grill huge plates of meat.

 Surfers flock to the beaches of La Santa on the northern coast, while just to the east are the breathtakingly beautiful ochre sands of Playa de Famara.
 On the south-eastern tip of the island is Playa Blanca, whose sheltered beaches are popular with families.

 The island is activity central, too, with everything from sailing cruises to volcano experiences.*

 Marooned in the North Atlantic Ocean, the Azores consists of nine volcanic islands where time seems to have stood still over the past half-century.
 The gateway is the island of Sao Miguel, whose main town’s bustle is the noisiest you’ll come across.
 The rest of the archipelago is wonderfully sleepy and chilled out, with fantastic landscapes of volcanic peaks, hot springs, black-sand beaches and waterfalls.